gogobook/my-asp-dot-net/ch8.md

 method body and the definition is prefixed with the keyword delegate .
-Because what you are doing here is basically defining a new class, you can define a delegate in any of the same places that you would define a class—that is to say, either inside another class, outside of any class, or in a namespace as a top-level object.
-Depending on how visible you want your definition to be, and the scope of the delegate, you can apply any of the normal access modifiers to delegate definitions— public , private , protected , and so on: public delegate string GetAString();
+Because what you are doing here is basically defining a new class, you can define a delegate in any of the same places that you would define a class——that is to say, either inside another class, outside of any class, or in a namespace as a top-level object.
+Depending on how visible you want your definition to be, and the scope of the delegate, you can apply any of the normal access modifiers to delegate definitions—— public , private , protected , and so on: public delegate string GetAString();
-NOTE
+**NOTE**
 We really mean what we say when we describe defining a delegate as defining a new class.
 Delegates are implemented as classes derived from the class System.MulticastDelegate , which is